Have you thought about car wrap advertising? Let me talk to you first about the car wrap scam, including ACTUAL emails (yes, they tried to get us!).

 - Clue #4: The emails were riddled with grammatical mistakes, such as lowercase letters at the beginning of sentences and missed spacing.

-- Clue #5: They did not care that my vehicle was old, dirty, and that I was self-employed (i.e. I hardly drive at all).
+- Clue #5: They did not care that my vehicle was old, and dirty and that I was self-employed (i.e. I hardly drive at all).
 BIG red flag.

 - Clue #6: My gut did not feel easy about this transaction.
 Gut instinct should not be discounted!